-36. Based on status-quo allocation (\$415 million) and 15% increase scenario (\$475 million), the proposed indicative breakdown of focal area resources for programming in GEF-6 is presented in Table 1.
+36. The GEF-6 programming targets are presented in Table 2.
 The focal area resources will be programmed across focal area and set-aside objectives, the latter including convention obligations, regional and global projects, the Integrated Approach pilot on Fostering Sustainability and Resilience of Production Systems in Africa, and the contribution to the SFM/REDD-plus incentive mechanism.